-Artificial Intelligence (AI) has rapidly become a prevalent tool with the digital marketing industry, and shows no signs of stopping.
-Digital asset management company Canto states that “over 100 marketing tools are already AI-enhanced, and it’s expected that nearly all [marketing technology] will have AI capabilities in 2019.”
+Artificial Intelligence (AI) has rapidly become a prevalent tool in the digital marketing industry and shows no signs of stopping.
+Digital asset management company Canto states that “over 100 marketing tools are already AI-enhanced, and it’s expected that nearly all marketing technology will have AI capabilities in 2019.”
 This is particularly true when it comes to both SEO and content marketing.

 Personalisation is crucial to content strategy creation, with audience members seeking content that speaks more to their own situations, and to their particular concerns and wishes.
 Brands can respond by tailoring online shopping experiences that are based on shopping tendencies that are particular to a specific user.
 AI can help with this, enabling you to create specialised features based on consumer data and behaviour.

 Added to all that, brands will be able to create more effective content marketing strategies with the help of AI marketing assistants.
 This is hardly the stuff of the future, as proven by Lucy, IBM Watson’s very own AI assistive tool.
 Lucy can help in the research and analysis of marketing data, the segmentation of target audiences, and the planning of media strategies.

 Search engines are, of course, integral to SEO, and over time they’ve become far better when it comes to ranking pages.
 Due to their gradual improvement, marketers have had to up their own game with regard to how they implement search engine strategies.
 Not only have they had to brush up on functions that are related, such as metadata optimisation and link acquisition, but they’ve also had to consider how users are and will be searching for products and services on Google.

 After all, as content intelligence platform Atomic Reach notes on Search Engine Journal, “Google…is always improving their search algorithms to adjust to how consumers are searching.”